taocpp/PEGTL/README.md

 * Kenneth Geisshirt for Android compatibility and Android CI.
 * Paulo Custodio for Windows-related fixes.
 * Kuzma Shapran for EOL testing and fixes.
+* Michael Becker for help with CMake.
-* Michael Becker and Sven Johannsen for help with CMake.
+* Sven Johannsen for help with CMake.
 * Zhihao Yuan for fixing several warnings when compiling with Visual Studio 2015.
+* Kai Wolf for help with CMake.

 ### Contact